- Share The Comprehensive Guide to Content Marketing Analytics and Metrics on Facebook

 Because you cannot embed analytics trackers in emails, you cannot get a true measure of content consumption.
 In lieu of actual consumption data, you can look at open rates and click-throughs.
-Both metrics are commonly reported in marketing automation platforms such as Eloqua, Marketo, Pardot, Act-On, etc., and email marketing platforms such as MailChimp, Constant Contact, etc.
+Marketing automation platforms such as Eloqua, Marketo, Pardot, Act-On, etc. commonly report both metrics, along with email marketing platforms such as MailChimp, Constant Contact, etc.

 However, if you wrap your feed URLs with an analytics-provided one, they only measure feed consumption for readers who subscribe to your feed after you have added the tracking URL.
-The consumption behavior of readers who subscribed to your original, untracked feed will not be captured.
+You won’t capture the consumption behavior of readers who subscribed to your original, untracked feed.

 Retention metrics give you the ability to track how well you are able to hold onto your audience after a visit.
 They can answer the following types of questions: